dmn778/EE319K-Simulator/README.md

 # EE319K-Simulator
-Created for EE319K Game Competition for the Fall 2019 semester.
+This bullet hell themed around EE319K was created for EE319K Game Competition for the Fall 2019 semester.
 This game placed 3rd.

+Objective: You are an average student in EE319K.
+Shoot at the labs to get them done but avoid getting shot by bugs/bad test scores.
+If you grade drops to 0, you fail the class.
+If you beat all the labs you pass!

+Controls: Use the joystick to move your character and dodge attacks.
+Careful!
+If you get hit too much your grade will drop to 0 and you will fail the class.
+Use button 1 to shoot back at the labs to get them done.
+Button 2 is a special powerup that temporarily clears all the attacks on the screen.

 The game was written in C and played on an ARM-Cortex TM4C Microcontroller.
 The game's main source code is written in Lab8.c